tableau/extensions-api/README.md

 4. Run `npm start`.
 5. Launch Tableau and use the sample in a dashboard.

+ >**Note** The web server just serves the extension samples and tutorial, which have URLs similar to the following: `http://localhost:8765/Samples/DataSources/datasources.html`
+ >   This local web server is not intended to serve the Extensions API Help pages.
+ >   View the Help on GitHub at [https://tableau.github.io/extensions-api](https://tableau.github.io/extensions-api).

 ## Submissions
 We would love submissions to either the Docs or Sample code!
 To contribute, first sign our CLA that can be found [here](https://tableau.github.io/contributing.html).
 To submit a contribution, please fork the repository then submit a pull request to the `submissions` branch.